 Luke 9

 Summary.
-In this chapter, the Lord Jesus continues His ministry by teaching the good news, healing, casting out demons, feeding multitudes of people, and teaching and preparing His disciples for the things to come.
-Also, two important events happen in this chapter, namely Peter is the first disciple to confess Jesus as the Christ and Jesus' transfiguration takes place on a mountain where the Voice of the Father speaking from the cloud testifies"This is My Son, My chosen One: hear you Him".
+In this chapter, the Lord Jesus continues His ministry by teaching the good news, healing the sick, casting out demons, feeding the multitudes, and preparing His disciples for what is to come.
+Two critical events take place in this chapter: first, Peter is the first disciple to confess Jesus as the Christ; second, Jesus is transfigured on a mountain, where the Voice of the Father speaking from the cloud testifies, “This is My Son, My chosen One: hear you Him.”
 Luke 9:1-9.
-Jesus gives power and authority to His apostles and sends them out to proclaim the kingdom of God and heal.
-News isspreadingeverywhere about Jesus' ministry.
+The Lord Jesus gives His apostles power and authority and sends them out to proclaim the kingdom of God and to heal.
+News about the ministry of the Lord Jesus is spreading rapidly everywhere.
 Luke 9:10-17.
-Jesus feeds five thousand men plus many women and children in a desolate place.
+The Lord Jesus fed five thousand men, along with many women and children, in a desolate place.
 Luke 9:18-20.
-Peter is the first disciple to confess Jesus as "The Christ of God".
-The true light about Christ has been revealed by the Holy Spirit, starting with one disciple and that light will be shared with others.
+Peter is the first disciple to confess the Lord Jesus as “The Christ of God.”
+The Holy Spirit has revealed the true light about Christ, starting with one disciple, and that light will be shared with others.
 Luke 9:21-27.
-Jesus foretells His death and resurrection on the third day.
-Then He teaches the disciples to take up their cross and follow after Him.
+The Lord Jesus foretells His death and resurrection on the third day.
+He then teaches the disciples to take up their cross and follow Him.
 Luke 9:28-36.
-Jesus goes on a mountain with Peter, John and James to pray.
-There He was transfigured, and Moses and Elijah appeared to Him.
-Then the Voice from the Father came out of a cloud saying, "This is My Son, My chosen One: hear you Him".
+The Lord Jesus goes on a mountain with Peter, John, and James to pray.
+There, He is transfigured, and Moses and Elijah appear to Him.
+Then, the Voice from the Father comes out of a cloud, saying, “This is My Son, My chosen One: hear you Him.”
 Luke 9:37-43.
-Jesus heals a boy with an unclean spirit which the disciples could not heal and teaches the disciples about the healing.
-Luke 9:43-62.
-Jesus foretells again about His death, and He teaches: a) who is the greatest in the kingdom of heaven; b) anyone that is not against us is for us; c) that He came to bring salvation to all not only to the Jews; d) when you want to follow the Lord, if you truly want to dedicate your life to serving the Lord, you must leave everything behind.
+The Lord Jesus heals a boy with an unclean spirit whom the disciples were unable to heal, and He teaches them about healing.
+Luke 9:44-62.
+The Lord Jesus once again foretells His death and teaches on the following topics: a) who is the greatest in the kingdom of heaven; b) anyone that is not against us is for us; c) He came to bring salvation to all, not only to the Jews; d) when you want to follow the Lord, if you truly want to dedicate your life to serving the Lord, you must leave everything behind.

 [1] Then having called the twelve together, He gave them power and authority over all demons, and to heal diseases,